-As part of our ongoing series about our Jewish heritage, citizen journalist Siri Christiansen revives the memory of the Ba’al Shem of London (c.
+As part of our series about our Jewish heritage, citizen journalist Siri Christiansen revives the memory of the Ba’al Shem of London (c.
 1708–1782), the East End kabbalist, alchemist and folk healer, laid to rest in Mile End.

 Behind an anonymous brick wall in Alderney Road off Mile End Road lies the oldest Ashkenazi cemetery in the U.K. Founded in 1696 by a Jewish community leader, Benjamin Levy, the cemetery marks the establishment of the Ashkenazi community, now the largest Jewish ethnic group in the U.K.

 It also houses many other famous figures from the genesis of the Ashkenazi Jewish community in the East End, including the first and second Chief Rabbis of England, Aaron Hart (1709-1756) and David Tevele Schiff (1765 -1791).

 Although it is closed to the general public, it is possible to visit with permission.
 Walking among its raised tombstones (unlike the flat markers of Sephardic cemeteries), one can trace important figures of the Ashkenazi Jewish community until its closure in 1852.

 Among the many leaders of the Jewish faith who lay there, there is one particular cracked tombstone belonging to Samuel Jacob Falk that is crowned with pebbles from visitors.
 It is a humble remembrance of the once-infamous Ba’al Shem of London.

 As an occult practitioner during an intellectual revolution that sought to eliminate supernatural beliefs, the Ba’al Shem of London was a controversial character who represented everything that the Enlightenment rejected.
 Therefore, when the history of the Age of Reason was written, he was crossed out.